Frequently Asked Questions

 What must I do to earn additional compensation for advanced degrees?

 - Teachers must submit official degree-conferred transcripts at the time of hire.
-An Advanced Degree Pay Request form (PBSD 2277) must be submitted to the Compensation and HR Planning Department.
+An Advanced Degree Pay Request form (PBSD 2277) must be submitted to the Compensation & Employee Information Services Department.
 Once the form has been received, the transcripts will be evaluated to determine if your degree major and/or coursework is acceptable for advanced degree pay.
 Additional information can be found on the Compensation & Employee Information Services website.
-Employees should contact the Human Resources Customer Call Center at 1-877-HRSDPBC (477–3722) for any compensation-related questions.
+Employees should contact the Human Resources Customer Care Center at 1-877-HRSDPBC (477–3722) for any compensation-related questions.

-What subject areas require Highly Qualified Status under No Child Left Behind?
+What subject areas require Highly Qualified Status under Every Student Succeeds Act?

 Is there a paper application I can submit instead of using PeopleSoft?